patrickbucher/thumbnailer/README.md

 # Thumbnailer

-Some quick and dirty thumbnailer based on ImageMagick.
+Some quick and dirty thumbnailer server based on ImageMagick and hacked in Go.

 ## Setup (ImageMagick)